 Instruction for Use: Clean contact lens cases with digital rubbing with fresh, sterile disinfecting solutions/ contact lens cleaner.
 Never use water.
-Cleaning should be followed by rinsing with fresh, sterile disinfecting solutions (never use water) and wiping the lens cases with fresh, clean fissue is recommended.
-Air driying or recapping the lens case lids after use without any additional cleaning methods should be avoided.
+Cleaning should be followed by rinsing with fresh, sterile disinfecting solutions (never use water) and wiping the lens cases with fresh, sterile situations of the other of the other other other other other without any additional cleaning methods should be avoided.
 If air-drying, be sure that no residual solution remains in the case before allowing it to air-dry.
 Replace lens case according to the directions given by your eye care practitioner or the labeling that came with your case.
 Contact lens cases can be a source of bacterial growth.